ms/buildtogether.tech/thinking/index.md

 {% include figure id="thinking-cognitive-architecture" alt="Cognitive architecture" cap="The cognitive architecture of the human mind (simplified)." fixme=true %}

-<span f="thinking-cognitive-architecture"/> shows a very (very) simple
+<span f="thinking-cognitive-architecture"/> shows a very (very) simple model of
-model of the cognitive architecture of the human brain.
-On the left is <span g="long_term_memory">long-term memory</span> (LTM), which is where you store things like the spelling of your name and how that awful clown scared you when you were ten years old.
+the cognitive architecture of the human brain.
+On the left is <span g="long_term_memory" i="long-term memory">long-term memory</span> (LTM), which is where you store things like the spelling of your name and how that awful clown scared you when you were ten years old.
 It is very large---you can keep adding to it as long as you live---but you don't have direct conscious access to it.

-Instead, evolution has given you a second subsystem called <span g="short_term_memory">short-term memory</span> (STM) or <span g="working_memory">working memory</span>.
-(More sophisticated models distinguish between these two concepts, but this simple model is good enough for our needs.)
+Instead, evolution has given you a second subsystem called <span g="short_term_memory" i="short-term memory">short-term memory</span> (STM) or
+<span g="working_memory" i="working memory">working memory</span>.
+(More
+sophisticated models distinguish between these two concepts, but this simple model is good enough for our needs.)
 You are constantly fetching things from LTM into STM to use them, then re-encoding them and writing them back to LTM.
 This is one of the differences between your brain and a computer: reading data from a hard drive doesn't alter it, but every time you access something in LTM, you may write it back in a different or augmented form.
 We call this "learning".

-Here's the problem: STM is very small.  <cite>Miller1956</cite> famously estimated that it could hold 7±2 things at one time; more modern estimates put the number closer to 4±1 <cite>Didau2016</cite>.
-This means that STM is a bottleneck for learning: if too many new ideas are presented too quickly, the new arrivals will knock older ones out of STM before you have a chance to encode them and store them in LTM, so learning won't take place.
+Here's the problem: <span i="short-term memory (limited capacity of)">STM is very small</span>.  <cite>Miller1956</cite> famously estimated that it could hold 7±2 things at one time; more modern estimates put the number closer to 4±1
+<cite>Didau2016</cite>.
+This means that STM is a bottleneck for learning: if too
+many new ideas are presented too quickly, the new arrivals will knock older ones out of STM before you have a chance to encode them and store them in LTM, so learning won't take place.

+This realization and others have produced the theory of <span g="cognitive_load" i="cognitive load theory">cognitive load</span>, which (among other things) divides the things you have to do while learning into three categories.
+The
+<span g="intrinsic_load" i="intrinsic load; cognitive load
-This realization and others have produced the theory of <span g="cognitive_load">cognitive load</span>, which (among other things) divides the things you have to do while learning into three categories.
-The <span g="intrinsic_load">intrinsic load</span> is the thinking that is required by the learning task itself.
-The <span g="germane_load">germane</span> (or relevant) load is the other thinking that the problem requires, but which isn't the focus of the lesson, while the <span g="extraneous_load">extraneous load</span> is everything you're being asked to do that is irrelevant.
+(intrinsic)">intrinsic load</span> is the thinking that is required by the learning task itself.
+The <span g="germane_load" i="germane load; cognitive load (germane)">germane</span> (or relevant) load is the other thinking that the problem requires, but which isn't the focus of the lesson, while the <span g="extraneous_load" i="extraneous load; cognitive load (extraneous)">extraneous load</span> is everything you're being asked to do that is irrelevant.

 For example, suppose you are learning the grammar of Frisian.
 If I ask you to translate, "How is her knee today?" then the intrinsic load is the rules of